-(3 CR, 3 CR) Studies the fundamentals of sound production, music theory, and harmony as they apply to guitar.
+(3 CR, 3 CR) Prerequisite for MUS 164: MUS 163 or department approval.Studies the fundamentals of sound production, music theory, and harmony as they apply to guitar.
 Builds proficiency in both the techniques of playing the guitar and in the application of music fundamentals to these techniques.
 Presents different types of guitars and related instruments.
 Emphasizes music as entertainment and as a communication skill.
 Lecture 2 hours.
 Laboratory 3 hours.
 Total 5 hours per week.